eidoriantan/messenger-translator/README.md

 ## Features
  * Interactive messaging
+ * Auto-language detection
+ * Auto-correct spelling
- * Character romanization for some supported languages:
+ * Character romanization
-   - Japanese
-   - Chinese Simplified
-   - Chinese Traditional
-   - Korean

 ### Support
 You can show your support on this project by liking the page and giving it a